Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 Repository of all subsystem drivers and pure software modules that can potentially be shared between xmgmt and xuser.
-All these drivers are structured as Linux *platform driver* and are instantiated by xmgmt (or xuser under development) based on meta data associated with hardware.
-The metadata is in the form of device tree as mentioned before.
+All these drivers are structured as Linux *platform driver* and are instantiated by xmgmt (or xuser under development) based on meta data associated with the hardware.
+The metadata is in the form of a device tree as mentioned before.
 Each platform driver statically defines a subsystem node array by using node name or a string in its ``compatible`` property.
 And this array is eventually translated to IOMEM resources of the platform device.

 The xrt-lib core infrastructure provides hooks to platform drivers for device node management, user file operations and ioctl callbacks.
-The core also provides pseudo-bus functionality for platform driver registration, discovery and inter platform driver ioctl calls.
+The core infrastructure also provides pseudo-bus functionality for platform driver registration, discovery and inter platform driver ioctl calls.

 .. note::
    See code in ``include/xleaf.h``